rahultoraskarr/blockchain-automation-framework/docs/source/operations/removing_org_fabric.md

 <a name = "adding-new-org-to-existing-network-in-fabric"></a>
-# Adding a new organization in Hyperledger Fabric
+# Removing an organization in Hyperledger Fabric

 - [Prerequisites](#prerequisites)
 - [Modifying configuration file](#create_config_file)